JAForbes/pgmg/readme.md

 The only way to specify a connection is via a pg connection URL.

+--data-only                 Only runs the `data` hook.
+                            Does not update the `pgmg.migration` table.

+--schema-only               Skips the `data` hook.
+But if you insert or
+                            modify data in other hooks, they will still run.

+--dev                       Runs any teardown hooks before running the
+                            forward migration.

 --ssl
     | --ssl                 Enables ssl
     | --ssl=prefer          Prefers ssl